Performances and adaptations of The Star-Spangled Banner: Notable poor performances and changed lyrics

-After the Supreme Court of the United States struck down the Defense of Marriage Act, Lady Gaga performed the anthem at New York City's gay pride parade, changing the last word to "gay".
+After the Supreme Court of the United States struck down the Defense of Marriage Act, Lady Gaga performed the anthem at New York City's gay pride parade on June 28, 2013, changing the last word to "gay".

 Before Game 5 of the 2014 World Series, Staind lead singer Aaron Lewis omitted the words "at the twilight's last gleaming" when singing the anthem.

 Singer Fergie drew criticism for her rendition of the anthem at the 2018 NBA All-Star Game.

-Six-time Grammy-nominated singer Eric Burton forgot the words to “The Star-Spangled Banner” while opening up Game 1 of the 2022 World Series between the Phillies and Astros.

-The 33-year-old Texas native who is the lead singer for the band, The Black Pumas, delivered a performance of the national anthem riddled with lyrical errors and moments of being off-pitch.